tum-gis/3dcitydb-importer-exporter-docker/README.md

   -A, --altitude-mode=<mode> Altitude mode: absolute, relative, clamp (default:
                                absolute).
   -O, --altitude-offset=<number|globe|generic>
                              Apply offset to height values.
-Provide a <number>
+Provide a number as constant offset, 'globe' for zero elevation or 'generic' to use the generic attribute
-                               as constant offset, <globe> for zero elevation or <generic> to use the generic attribute GE_LoDn_zOffset as per-feature offset.
+                               GE_LoDn_zOffset as per-feature offset.
       --google-elevation-api=<api-key>
                              Query the Google elevation API when no